naviar-io/vps-sdk-ios/README.md

 - Integration in SceneKit and RealityKit
 - Works both for UIKit and SwiftUI apps

-For more information visit [our page on SmartMarket](https://developers.sber.ru/portal/tools/visual-positioning-system-sdk).
-If you want access to other VPS locations or want to scan your own proprerty, please contact us at <arvrlab@sberbank.ru>.
+If you want access to other VPS locations or want to scan your own proprerty, please contact us at <info@naviar.io>.

 ## Requirements